 - About 3 cups all-purpose flour

 - 1 cup (2 sticks) unsalted butter, chilled, cut into 3/4-inch pieces

 - FOR THE GALETTES

 - 1/4 cup sugar, divided (see notes below)

 - 1 1/2 pounds firm-ripe peaches (about 8 small or 6 medium), pitted and thinly sliced (see notes below)

 - 2 tablespoons unsalted butter, melted

 On a lightly floured surface, roll out each disk into a 6-inch round.
-Transfer the rounds to 2 large rimmed, parchment-lined baking sheets.
+Transfer the rounds to the prepared baking sheets (it's okay if they overlap a bit—forming the galettes will eventually fix that).
 In a small bowl, combine 3 tablespoons of the sugar and the flour.
-Sprinkle the mixture evenly onto the disks, dividing it evenly and leaving a 1-inch border around the edges.
-Arrange the fruit on top of the sugar mixture, dividing it evenly.
-Fold up the dough edges to form a rough lip over the fruit, crimping every 1 or 2 inches.
+Spoon the mixture evenly onto the rounds, spreading it evenly and leaving a 1-inch border around the edges.
+Arrange the fruit on top of the sugar mixture.
+Working one round at a time, fold up the edges of the dough to form a rough lip around the fruit, crimping every inch or so.
 Place a few almonds in the center of each galette.
-Brush the dough with the melted butter, then sprinkle evenly with the remaining 1 tablespoon of sugar (see notes below).
+Brush the edges of the dough with the melted butter, then sprinkle with the remaining 1 tablespoon of sugar.

 Bake until the crusts are golden brown, about 30 minutes.
 Serve warm or room temperature.

 NOTES For pluot galettes, use 8 large pluots.